Hydroelectric

 Power

-Hydroelectricity or hydroelectric power is the electricity obtained by harnessing the power
+hydroelectric power is the electricity obtained by

 of water flowing down from a high level.
-It is a timeless and renewable
+It is a timeless

 resource.

-Huge generators convert the potential energy of falling
+Huge generators convert the potential energy of

 or fast moving water into electrical energy.
-The potential energy
+The potential

-of the water is first converted into mechanical energy and then into
+of the water is first converted into mechanical energy and

 electrical energy.